 Stand beside those with sunken eyes who are learning to see in new ways.
 Support those with broken wings who are learning to fly.

 What has this time been but a rude reminder of how fragile and vulnerable we are?
 With that in mind: “Life is very short and there’s no time/For fussing and fighting, my friend.”
 Don’t take the path of least resistance, e.g. defaulting to conflict and social media flame wars.
 Reject the need to “win” and instead, put in the effort to “work it out.”

 WITH A LITTLE HELP FROM MY FRIENDS

 In the age of social distancing, it’s easy to forget that we can get by with the help of our friends.
 If we come together, we can tap into this power of collective energy.
 As Ringo sings:

 “Are you sad because you’re on your own?

 No, I get by with a little help from my friends”

 “And, in the end, the love you take is equal to the love you make.”
-May this sentiment guide you all for the rest of 2020… and beyond.
+May this sentiment guide you all for now… and beyond.